"

 • Terms are clearly defined

-• Figures, tables, and art support written content and so are purposeful
+• Figures, tables, and visual components support written content and so are purposeful

-• Figures, tables, and art are clear and correctly labelled
+• Figures, tables, and visual aids are clear and correctly labelled

-• Figures, tables, and art are easily understood without text support
+• Figures, tables, and visual aids are easily understood without text support

 • Words are easy to read (font, arrangement, organization)